 How Do I Take My Baby's Temperature?

 You can take a child's temperature a few different ways, such as via the rectum (rectally), mouth (orally), ear, under the arm (axillary), or at the temples.
 The American Academy of Pediatrics (AAP) recommends only using digital thermometers in children.
 Mercury thermometers should not be used because they pose a risk of mercury exposure and poisoning if they break.

 Rectal thermometers provide the most accurate temperature readings, and can be easiest to take in an infant.
-Typically, babies can't hold an oral thermometer in place, and the reading of an ear or underarm thermometer are not as accurate.
+Typically, babies can't hold an oral thermometer in place, and the reading of an ear, temporal, or underarm thermometer are not as accurate.